-The Hackmatack Children’s Choice Book Award is a literary program designed for young readers in Atlantic Canada.
+The Hackmatack Children’s Choice Book Award is a literary program designed for young readers and based in Atlantic Canada.

-Each year, thousands of children in grades four to six (aged nine to twelve) read from the selection of outstanding Canadian books and vote for their favourites.
+Each year, thousands of children in grades four to six read from the selection of outstanding Canadian books and vote for their favourites.

 Just as other provinces have chosen names of well-known trees in their regions for their reading programs, the name of the Hackmatack program comes from a tree commonly found in Atlantic Canada, also known as a tamarack or larch.